kpf5297/pid-learning-lab/README.md

 # PID Learning Lab

-This repository documents concepts of PID control, inspired by the *PID Without a PhD* article.
+This repository documents my learning concepts of PID control, inspired by the *PID Without a PhD* article.
 The goal is to progressively implement and understand various control strategies using simple, observable hardware: a bright LED and a CDS-55 photoresistor.

 ## Hardware Setup
 - **LED**: Output actuator (brightness control)